-Yemeni News Agency Staff Decided to Go on Because of the refusal of the Ministry of Finance to Because of the refusal of the Ministry of Finance to pay the cost of living increment to the Saba News Agency staff, a strike has been called for to start on the 7th October 1995 and until the Ministry of Finance approves the increment to the relevant staff.
+Yemeni Press in a Week by: Hassan Al- Haifi Because of the refusal of the Ministry of Finance to Because of the refusal of the Ministry of Finance to pay the cost of living increment to the Saba News Agency staff, a strike has been called for to start on the 7th October 1995 and until the Ministry of Finance approves the increment to the relevant staff.
 The MoF has objected to the increment - which has been granted to all government staff - on the grounds that the agency is not making any profit.
-AL-SAHWA: Sana'a (Weekly): 21-9-95 (Yemeni Congregation for Reform [Islah]) Main Headlines: Discuss Its General Policy The Call for National Reconciliation Is an Old Trick to Create a New Crisis 3) The Aden Bank: Call for Investigation on All Government Authorities Which Use the Beihany Building.
-Article Summary:

-The Delay of a Tender for Chemicals Used in the Treatment of Petroleum Extracted from Mareb Costs Yemen a Lot of Money Yemen Hunt Oil Company applied a lot of pressure on the Ministry of Oil and Mineral Resources to delay a decision on the tender for the procurement of certain chemicals used in the treatment of extracted petroleum from the main oil fields.
-Whereas the Technical Committee evaluating the tender has gone through the tender evaluation at least three times, and has chosen the bid with the least three times, and has chosen the bit with the lowest priced offer.
+(Mouthpiece of Rabitat Abna Al-Yemen [The AL-SAHWA : Sana'a (Weekly): 21-9-95 (Yemeni Congregation for Reform [Islah]) Main Headlines: 1) The Consultative Assembly Of The YCG Will Discuss Its General Policy 2) The Call for National Reconciliation Is an Old Trick to Create a New Crisis 3) The Aden Bank: Call for Investigation on All Government Authorities Which Use the Beihany Building.
+Article Summary: The Delay of a Tender for Chemicals Used in the Treatment of Petroleum Extracted from Mareb Costs Yemen a Lot of Money Yemen Hunt Oil Company applied a lot of pressure on the Ministry of Oil and Mineral Resources to delay a decision on the tender for the procurement of certain chemicals used in the treatment of extracted petroleum from the main oil fields.
+Whereas the Technical Committee evaluating the tender has gone through the tender evaluation at least three times, and has chosen the bid with the least unce three shown has chosen the bid with the lowest priced offer.
 Hunt Oil management insists that the deal should be given to the same company which has supplied the chemicals before.
-The bid presented by the latter was USS 300,000 more than bid offered by the company chosen by the technical The delay mea s that the work has to continue with the old cher teal supply agreements which are higher priced than the new prices in the tender.
-AL-WAHDAH: Sana'a (Weekly) 20-9-95 (Official) Main Headlines 1) The Founding of the Center for Future Studies 2) The Federation of Labor Syndicates of Kuwait Arrives in Sana'a Tomorrow 3) The Road Project Linking up Yemen and Oman Is Under Study for Implementation.
+The bid presented by the latter was USS 300.000 more than bid offered by the company chosen by the technical committee. nittee The delay means that the work has to continue with the old cher teal supply agreements which are higher price? than the new prices in the tender.
+AL-WAHDAH: Sana'a (Weekly) 20-9-95 (Official) Main Headlines The Founding of the Center for Future Studies The Federation of Labor Syndicates of Kuwait Arrives in Sana'a Tomorrow 3) The Road Project Linking up Yemen and Oman Is Under Study for Implementation.
 Article Summary: 1) Discovery of Gold in Waraqa Village, Dhamar The newspaper: Development (see above) disclosed that there is strong evidence that gold is found in considerable quantities in the area between Waraqa Village and Tamr Village in the eastern area of Ans District (Dhamar).
 The General Mining Authority has been making exploratory excavations there, has been making exploratory excavations there, which has also lead to the discovery of Zinc, in quantities that cover the needs of the Republic of Yemen and the rest of the Arabian Peninsula.
-Major efforts by Yemeni Engineers, headed by Yahya Al-Madani, led to the find.
-2) Confiscation of marijuana in Al-Malahiz Area (Sa'ada) Five Kilograms of marijuana was found with a number of Eritreans who were in the process of smuggling the contraband material into Saudi Arabia.
+September 25th, 1995 Major efforts by Yemeni Engineers, headed by Yahya Al-Madani, led to the find.
+2) Confiscation of marijuana in Al-Malahiz Area (Selodo) (Sa'ada) Five Kilograms of marijuana was found with a number of Eritreans who were in the process of smuggling the contraband material into Saudi Arabia.
 No details were given in the report.
-AL-AYYAM: Aden (Weekly): 20-95 Main Headlines:
+AL-AYYAM: Aden (Weekly): 20-95 (Independent) Main Headlines: